mottJohn/EMFAC/README.md

 5. If you need to transform the data (See below section for details), use transformToHourlyFlow.py

+* Beware of the files format.
+Some are .xlsx.
+Some are .csv.

 # Template for Traffic Consultant
 Currently, the format of subconsultant's submission is not computer friendly.
 In fact, there are mutiple tables joined together as one large table.